 Italian American Veterans Museum

 3800 Division St., Stone Park

-Admission is free, but donations are welcome, and RESERVATIONS ARE A MUST.
-Please call 708-338-0690 and leave your name, phone number and the number of people in your party.
+Admission is free, but seating is extremely limited and reservations are a must.
+Call 708-338-0690 and leave your name, phone and the number of people in your party.

 To download a flyer, click here.